Bali Pulendran

-Bali Pulendran (born in Sri Lanka in 1966) is an American and Australian immunologist.
+Bali Pulendran is an American and Australian immunologist.
 He is the Violetta L. Horton Professor at the Stanford University School of Medicine, and Director of the Institute for Immunity, Transplantation, and Infection at Stanford University.
 He is a professor in the Department of Pathology, Department of Microbiology and Immunology, and Fellow at ChEM-H (Chemistry, Engineering and Medicine for Human Health) at Stanford University School of Medicine, Stanford University.

 Education

 Pulendran received his undergraduate degree from Cambridge University, and his PhD from the Walter & Eliza Hall Institute in Melbourne, Australia, under the supervision of Sir Gustav Nossal.
 He then did his post-doctoral work at Immunex Corporation in Seattle, Washington.

 Career

 After serving as a postdoctoral scholar at Immunex Corporation, Pulendran held assistant an associate professorships at the Baylor Institute for Immunology Research in Dallas, Texas and joined Emory University's faculty as an associate professor in 2002, at the Emory Vaccine Center.
 Promoted to full professor in 2004, he became director of Emory's innate immunity program in 2008, receiving the Charles Howard Candler chaired professorship that same year.
 He came to Stanford University as Violetta L. Horton professor in 2017.
 He was appointed director of Stanford Medicine's Institute for Immunity, Transplantation and Infection in 2024.